What is phlebitis?

 What is the conventional treatment?

 For superficial phlebitis, self care measures can help relieve symptoms.
 Conventional treatment usually involves elevating the affected limb and applying warm compresses to ease discomfort.
 Compression stockings and over-the-counter anti-inflammatory drugs such as ibuprofen may also help alleviate pain.
-For thrombophelbitis, the clot may be removed with a minor surgical procedure, followed by wearing compression bandages.
+For thrombophlebitis, the clot may be removed with a minor surgical procedure, followed by wearing compression bandages.

 Deep vein thrombosis (DVT) requires medical attention.
 Physicians treat it with anticoagulant drugs (“blood thinners”) that can help prevent blood clots.
 An anticoagulant called heparin is first injected to stop the clot from growing, then the patient must take Coumadin (warfarin), an oral anticoagulant, for several months afterward.
 A surgical procedure called angioplasty is sometimes needed to remove a clot, and a “clot filter” is sometimes surgically inserted to keep clots and parts of clots from reaching the lungs.
 People with deep vein thrombosis should also use compression stockings to prevent swelling.